leesander1/noto-emoji-iconset/README.md

 The script uses `git` to clone the Noto GitHub repository (you can also download the repository manually, the script will not clone it as long as a folder named `noto-emoji` exists in the root of this project).

-If you have already cloned or downloaded the Noto repository but want to update it to the latest version use the flag `-update` when running the script: `go run build.go -update` to overwrite the folder (or you can delete it manually and then run the script).
+If you have already cloned or downloaded the Noto repository but want to update it to the latest version use the flag `-update-noto` when running the script: `go run build.go -update-noto` to overwrite the folder (or you can delete it manually and then run the script).

+To overwrite the `emoji-dictionary.html` use the `-update-dictionary` flag, works the same way as the `-update-noto` flag.

-The script will overwrite the `noto-emoji-iconset.html` and `emoji.json` files without warning.
+The script will overwrite the `noto-emoji-iconset.html` and `emoji-dictionary.html` files without a warning.

 ### You might not want to build the element yourself, use the one downloaded by bower
 It might take a few minutes since it has to download the entire Noto repository, go through over 800 svg images and then download and parse a JSON that contains over a 1000 elements.
 Also, the script was not built to be fast, I implemented it quickly so there might be a few things that could've been done better, the purpose of the script is to automate the process of transforming the latest version of Google's Noto Emoji into a Polymer element, once the script has fullfilled its purposed there is no need for it anymore (until Google updates the Noto repository), so it's likely that no user will ever run the go script but me in order to update the element.